YongchengYAO/CartiMorph/README.md

 **Model Evaluation:**

 Although we have trained a model for image-to-image registration, we want to evaluate the model performance in template-to-image registration.
 In the model evaluation stage, we treated the learned template image as the moving image.
 The model performance was evaluated by the DSC between the warped template segmentation and manual segmentation of the target image.
-Similarly, use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each subject and segmentation label.
+Similarly, use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each segmentation label and subject.
+Use [dataset 3](https://github.com/YongchengYAO/CartiMorph/blob/main/Dataset/OAIZIB/CartiMorph_dataset3.xlsx) for model evaluation.

 ### 3.5 Cartilage Morphometrics

 We adopt the mathematical notations as those used in the paper.
+Each algorithm is followed by the corresponding mathematical notation and script.
+Note that we provide the code of core algorithms to improve the transparency of our work.
+The actual image processing pipeline is a bit more complicated since we have to manage the input/output (IO) between algorithms and adapt necessary postprocessing for some algorithms to improve the robustness.

+We open-source the code with the hope of advancing medical image analysis techniques for OA monitoring and treatment evaluation.
+If you want to adopt the proposed **CartiMorph** framework in your research project, please use the [**CartiMorph Toolbox**](https://github.com/YongchengYAO/CartiMorph-Toolbox).

 - **Boundary Extractor**:     $\mathcal{O}_b(\cdot)$     [`CM_cal_getBoundary2D.m`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph/CM_cal_getBoundary2D.m)
 - **Surface Closing:**     $\mathcal{O}_c(\cdot | \cdot)$     [`CM_cal_surfaceClosing.m`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph/CM_cal_surfaceClosing.m)